 PSYH 510.
-Psychology of Addictions (3)
+Psychology of Addictions.
+(3)

 Major emphasis on factors determining the development of addictions, including physiological, emotional, cognitive, and behavioral dimensions of the addictive process.
 Also emphasizes intervention and treatment strategies for the various types of chemical dependency and substance abuse.
-Cross-listed as COUN 510.

 PSYH 511.
-Advanced Developmental Psychology (3)
+Advanced Developmental Psychology.
+(3).

 An intensive exploration of the current state of research and theory as applied to human development across the lifespan.
 Although this course outlines the latest findings on developmental changes that occur from birth to eighteen, strongest emphasis will be placed upon adult development and changes that are a product of the aging processes.
 Developmental issues germane to counseling and the helping professions will be emphasized, along with in-depth discussions of developmental research from primary source material.
-Cross-listed as COUN 511.

 PSYH 512.
-Statistics for Mental Health Professionals (3)
+Statistics for Mental Health Professionals.
+(3)